 Using Interpreters in International Negotiations

 'It must have got lost in the translation'.
 This is not something an international business negotiator wants to use as a lame excuse when an important deal collapses.
-Or to have our angry CEO, with beet-red face, waving a lawsuit from our
+Or to have our angry CEO, with beet-red face, waving a lawsuit from our foreign

 Counter Trade Agreement

 An international trade arrangement with a foreign business partner.
 A barter system whereby the parties agree to exchange, or purchase (buy back) for resale, goods or services in exchange for another type of goods or services.
-Goods or
+Goods or services

 The Unethical Side of Negotiation

 'The pure and simple truth is rarely pure and never simple' - Oscar Wilde Welcome to the dark side!
 We are about to open the proverbial can of worms.
-This is not going to be a moralising sermon, but you are going to be asked to look inside and find
+This is not going to be a moralising sermon, but you are going to be asked to look inside and find out

 In a negotiation, a counterparty (counterparties – plural) is the other representatives(s) of the other negotiation party(s) with whom one is negotiating a potential agreement or contract.